st4ple/solid-jekyll/README.md

 2. Open cmd and run `gem install bundler`.
 3. Open the directory of the project and run `bundle install`.
 4. Run `bundle exec jekyll serve`
 5. Install additional gems if error occurs.
-I installed `faraday-retry`
+I executed `gem install faraday-retry` and `bundle add webrick`

 # Solid.
 A Bootstrap theme for Jekyll.